jymchng/python-newtype-dev/docs/user-guide/examples.md

 # Examples

-This guide provides practical examples of using Python NewType in various scenarios.
+This guide provides practical examples of using python-newtype in various scenarios.

 ## Basic Examples